-We generally make venture capital investments in science-enabled companies, particularly those that are commercializing or integrating products enabled by nanotechnology or microsystems.
-This investment focus is not a fundamental policy and accordingly may be changed without shareholder approval, although we intend to give shareholders at least 60 days' prior notice of any change in our nanotechnology focus.
+Prior to our focus on BIOLOGY+, since 2002, we have made venture capital investments in science-enabled companies, particularly those that are commercializing or integrating products enabled by nanotechnology or microsystems.
+This investment focus is not a fundamental policy and, accordingly, may be changed without shareholder approval, although we have stated that we intend to give shareholders at least 60 days prior notice of any change in our nanotechnology focus.